potholerichardsonapp/MapServer/docs/index.md

 The MapServer is a Django webserver that synchronizes with the Firebase DB that stores your recorded events and overlays the information on a google maps frontend.

-In this documentation, we'll discuss setting up your development environment, the project layout, and how to make some simple changes to the project.
+In this documentation, we'll discuss setting up your development environment, the project layout, and the lifecycle of a user.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.